jitinsingla/MitoXRNet/README.md

 `--only_prediction` and `--only_metrics` cannot be used together

-The predict.py code performs the folloing steps:
+The above mentioned code performs the following steps:
-1. Preprocessing (sved in output/Prediction/mrc_predict_preprocessed)
+1. Preprocessing  `Data/Prediction/Processed_MRCs`
-2. Slicing (output/Prediction/mrc_predict_slices)
+2. Slicing  `Data/Prediction/MRC_predict_slices`
 3. Model load
-4. Predict on each slice (output/Prediction/predictedLabels_Slice_temp)
+4. Predict on each slice  `Data/Prediction/MRC_prediction_slices_temp`
 5. Merge slices

-Final prdicted labels are saved in **output/Prediction/predictedLabels** (give anti-padded sizes)

-#### Evaluation
-User can evaluate the predicted labels against the user provided labels. keep the user provided labels in Data/Prediction/Labels (make sure the raw mrcs and labels follow critetria as metioned under Notes in data preparation of training from scratch setion) run codes/evaluate.py
-Code will evaluate predictions scores like IOU, DICE, Precision, Recall, F1-score
+Final predicted labels are saved in `Data/Prediction/PredictedLabels` **(at original GT label sizes)** Evaluation metric results on IOU, Dice, Precision, Recall will be displayed on terminal and a json file will be saved inside `Outputs/Evaluation_results` folder.